SpikeMurphy/BiochemProtocolsWeb/content/Methodes/dna/nucleospin_plasmid_prep.md

 {{< timer time="0:02:00" >}}

 12.	<input type="checkbox"> Discard the collection tube and place the collum onto a fresh 1.5 mL reaction tube.
-12.	<input type="checkbox"> Optionally incubate the column @ 70 °C for 2 minutes to remove all residual ethanole.
+12.	<input type="checkbox"> Optionally, incubate the column @ 70 °C for 2 minutes to remove all residual ethanole.
 {{< timer time="0:02:00" >}}

 ### Eluting the DNA:
 1. <input type="checkbox"> Add 25µL of pre-heated buffer AE (elution buffer) to the column membrane.
-2. <input type="checkbox"> Close the lid and incubate for 5 minutes @ RT.
+2. <input type="checkbox"> Close the lid and incubate @ RT for 5 minutes.
 {{< infobox type="info" title="" >}}
 ⚠️ Optionally, incubate at 70 °C for 5 minutes instead.
 Note that this may reduce the final volume but can increase the concentration and overall DNA yield.
 {{< /infobox >}}
 {{< timer time="0:05:00" >}}

-3. <input type="checkbox"> Centrifuge @ 50 g (or the lowest force possible) for 60 seconds.
+3. <input type="checkbox"> Optionally, Centrifuge @ 50 g (or the lowest force possible) for 60 seconds.
 {{< timer time="0:01:00" >}}

 4. <input type="checkbox"> Centrifuge @ 11,000 g for 60 seconds.
 {{< timer time="0:01:00" >}}

+1. <input type="checkbox"> Add 25µL of pre-heated buffer AE (elution buffer) to the column membrane.
+2. <input type="checkbox"> Close the lid and incubate @ RT for 5 minutes.
 {{< infobox type="info" title="" >}}
+⚠️ Optionally, incubate at 70 °C for 5 minutes instead.
+Note that this may reduce the final volume but can increase the concentration and overall DNA yield.
+{{< /infobox >}}
+{{< timer time="0:05:00" >}}

+3. <input type="checkbox"> Optionally, Centrifuge @ 50 g (or the lowest force possible) for 60 seconds.
+{{< timer time="0:01:00" >}}

+4. <input type="checkbox"> Centrifuge @ 11,000 g for 60 seconds.
+{{< timer time="0:01:00" >}}

+{{< infobox type="info" title="" >}}
-⚠️ You can do an additional elution to obtain more overall DNA mass.
+⚠️ You can do an additional third elution to obtain more overall DNA mass.
 If concentration is crutial, use another reaction tube for the additional elution.

-1. <input type="checkbox"> Optionally place the column on another reaction tube.
+1. <input type="checkbox"> Optionally, place the column on another reaction tube.
 2. <input type="checkbox"> Add 10-25µL of pre-heated buffer AE (elution buffer) to the column membrane.
-3. <input type="checkbox"> Close the lid and incubate for 5 minutes @ 70 °C.
+3. <input type="checkbox"> Close the lid and incubate @ 70 °C for 5 minutes.
-4. <input type="checkbox"> Centrifuge @ 50 g (or the lowest force possible) for 60 seconds.
+4. <input type="checkbox"> Optionally, Centrifuge @ 50 g (or the lowest force possible) for 60 seconds.
 {{< timer time="0:01:00" >}}

 5. <input type="checkbox"> Centrifuge @ 11,000 g for 60 seconds.